 - Other acts of nature

-Hazard insurance covers the property under several negative scenarios that might occur.
-The insurance company calculates the cost, called a premium, based on replacing the structure in the event of damage or if it’s destroyed.
-That then becomes the annual hazard insurance premium that you need to pay.
-Some lenders can include hazard insurance & homeowner’s insurance in your monthly mortgage payment.
-You need to ask them if that’s the case.
+The insurance company calculates the cost, called a premium, of replacing the structure in the event of damage, or if it’s destroyed.
+That becomes the annual hazard insurance premium that the homeowner needs to pay.